Climate Change Is A National Security Threat & Not A Domestic Policy Republicans Can Just Ignore, Obama Declares

 President Obama noted this week that climate change is not just an environmental issue, but a threat to national security and a factor in the political unrest seen in Nigeria and Syria.
 The President’s new message — delivered at a commencement address to cadets at the U.S. Coast Guard Academy in Connecticut — echoes a growing opinion that that climate change is at the root of global conflict and terrorism.
 President Obama has been trying for several months to cast a wider net to win support for his environmental agenda, including framing global warming as a public health issue.
 But this new way of thinking could allow him to reach a small number of moderate Republicans who are both concerned about political conflict and coming around to the idea that climate change is real.

-for adapting to climate change.
+The Department of Defense previewed this major shift in thinking last December with a report laying out the department’s plan for adapting to climate change.
 According to that plan, rising temperatures and more extreme climates would influence the military's response to everything from disease eradication to terrorism.

 Wednesday's speech and companion report from the White House doubles down on that message and draws a roadmap of how climate change can cause political unrest.

 Here are the biggest takeaways from the White House report:

 1) Extreme heat, flooding, and drought will lead to higher food costs and food shortages.
 Areas where water and food are scarce are more likely to see political instability and unrest.
 The report also predicts more civil conflict as people migrate to neighboring regions to escape political upheaval and disease.

 2) It will be tougher for military leaders to find navigable routes to move military resources to address conflicts or deliver aid.
 Military leaders will have to consider rising costs of electricity, water, food, and fuel when managing military installations abroad.
 And more civil unrest in developing countries will mean more nations looking to the U.S. for military support.